VolkerH/Lattice_Lightsheet_Deskew_Deconv/README.md

 ## CAVEAT:

-work in progress !
+Work in progress with frequent changes.
+The notebooks referenced below document the basic algorithms (this is not going to change).
+The batch processing framework around it is still under active development.
+I aim to make this `pip`-installable and provide a command-line tool for batch processing soon.

 ## About - Lattice Lightsheet Deskew/Deconv in Python

-This repository will provide python based-code for deskewing and deconvolution of lattice light sheet data.
+This repository provides python based-code for deskewing and deconvolution of lattice light sheet data.
-The aim is that the code can run **both** on GPU and on CPU (although deconvolution on GPU will be painfully slow).
+The aim is that the code can run **both** on GPU and on CPU (although deconvolution on CPU will be painfully slow).

 Currently this is mainly leveraging two libraries: